samsuh/2026-journal/README.md

 - COMPLETED ~~Go grocery shopping - buy unscented wet wipes and dish towels.~~
 - ATTEMPTED ~~Move motorcycle so Im not blocked in if people go away for a week.~~
 - COMPLETED ~~ThreeJS - finish Camera lesson~~
-- Music Theory - rewrite out the major scales again, associate with number of sharps and flats.
-Try to do everything from memory.
+- COMPLETED ~~Music Theory - rewrite out the major scales again, associate with number of sharps and flats.
+Try to do everything from memory.~~

 ### Music Composition
 https://youtu.be/PS54GhZoojo?si=SnKAAgwjMiLF2K97